 - Beach and boat monitoring of humpback whales

 - Take biopsies to get information on pollutants, genetics, feeding ecology, and the age of the sampled whale

 - Record whale songs using a hydrophone.

 You will not normally dive or snorkel near humpback whales as they can become very aggressive if they feel their calves are threatened.

-For more information on participating in annual whale research, please visit our Humpback Whale Expedition page.
+For more information on participating in annual whale research, please take a look at our Humpback Whale Research Programme.

 In addition to collecting data on the above marine megafauna, you will also gather information on other threatened species in the area including dolphins, bowmouth guitar sharks, stingrays and seahorses.

 Estuary and coral reef conservation

 An estuary is an area where a river meets and ocean – an amazing mixture of marine and coastal wildlife.
 The Tofo estuary has vast mangrove forests on the shore, which are key to the variety of marine creatures found in the area.
 The estuary, mangroves and reef are key areas where volunteers work, to ensure they are maintained and their wildlife protected.
 You will explore the estuary by traditional dhow, on foot and on snorkelling expeditions.